highsolutions/Standards/Laravel.md

 ## Routing

-* Every route has to be binded with controller method.
+* Every route has to be bound with controller method.
 Use closures only for testing.
 * Use regular expression constraints for parameters.
 * Name every route.
 Base on Resource Controller convention.
 * Do not use in views or controllers `\URL::to()` regarding routes within application.
 Use `route(...)`.